Anti-Wall Street protesters vow to keep up fight

 In Los Angeles, more than 100 protesters camped out in front of City Hall overnight Saturday.
 Occupy Wall Street organizers say they hope to see such protests spread across the country.

 Saturday's march in New York began at 3:30 p.m.
-(1930 GMT) from the protesters' camp in Zuccotti Park, which is private land open to the public, in downtown Manhattan near the former World Trade Center.
+(8:30pm BST) from the protesters' camp in Zuccotti Park, which is private land open to the public, in downtown Manhattan near the former World Trade Centre.

 The fire department said it has been to the camp to check for fire safety issues.
 Members of the anti-Wall Street group have vowed to stay at the camp through the winter.